 Under the export laws, if a foreign person is in the U.S. and has permanent resident alien status (a green card), they are treated as if they are a U.S. citizen under the export laws.

 Rather than accidental violations, a few organizations intentionally disregard ITAR guidelines.
-Perhaps they would prefer not to put resources into sufficient data security efforts or they won’t figure out or they will not be confronted for noncompliance.
-Regardless of your explanation behind intentionally disregarding ITAR necessities, you could confront genuine ramifications for doing as such.
+Perhaps they would prefer not to put resources into sufficient data security efforts, or they will not be confronted for non-compliance.
+Regardless of your explanation behind intentionally disregarding ITAR necessities, you could confront genuine ramifications.
 These outcomes could incorporate criminal or common punishments.

 Omission of facts

 A last kind of violation that numerous organizations commit is overlooking data that might be pertinent to ITAR.
-On the off chance that you adjust or forget factual data when submitting ITAR reports or neglect to report a violation out and out, you may confront criminal or common punishments.
+On the off chance that you adjust or forget factual data when submitting ITAR reports or neglect to report a violation, you may confront criminal or common punishments.

-There’s no room for noncompliance when it comes to meeting ITAR requirements.
+There’s no room for non-compliance when it comes to meeting ITAR requirements.
 Unfortunately, you are not given a choice.
 So, before you go out on the streets with your newly innovated PCBs, just make sure you are equipped enough to deal with ITAR restrictions.
-Because at the end of your day, it’s all that matters.

 In December 2019, the Department of State added an amendment to ITAR.
 According to the amendment, it is essential to “describe more precisely the articles that provide a critical military or intelligence advantage or, in the case of weapons, perform an inherently military function and thus warrant export and temporary import control on the USML.”

 The new rule was considered in practice on March 9th, 2020, and changed the way how organizations store and share ITAR data in the cloud.
 With this latest amendment, data won’t be considered an ‘export’ as long as it’s unclassified, kept safe with end-to-end encryption, and cryptographically secured.